pauldmccarthy/fsleyes/userdoc/customising.rst

-If you have an atlas image which you would like to use in FSLeyes, you must write an ``xml`` file which describes the atlas.
-This file describes the atlas, contains paths to the atlas image(s), and contains a description of every region in the atlas.
+If you have an atlas image which you would like to use in FSLeyes, you must write an ``xml`` file which describes the atlas, contains paths to the atlas image(s), and contains a description of every region in the atlas.

 The best way to create one of these files is to look at the atlas files that